Marmt-Group/guides/data/README.md

 *Parallel Processing*: performing multiple tasks at the same time, for example on different cores or processors.
-Parallel processing is necessary in order to perform more than one computation at once, such as parsing or aggregation.
+Parallel processing is necessary in order to perform more than one computation at once; common uses are parsing or aggregation.

 *Concurrent Processing*: managing multiple ongoing tasks at once without necessarily processing more than one task in the same exact moment.
 Concurrent